Course Syllabus as a Classroom Management Tool

 Course syllabi are not just for higher-ed courses.
-They most certainly can be brought into your classroom as a means of sharing information to your students.
+They most certainly can be brought into the teachers classroom as a means of sharing information to students.
 Even for the little ones, parents love receiving a class-syllabus.

 A syllabus does not have to be complex or detailed with every learning objective listed beforehand.
 But, a solid syllabus is a great way to outline the expectations, goals and policies for the class.
 It also sets its tone and structure.

 It is never too late to introduce a class syllabus.
-If you don’t introduce one at the beginning of the year, you can always bring one in at the end of a unit, or when coming back from a holiday or weekend.
+If teachers don’t introduce one at the beginning of the year, they can always bring one in at the end of a unit, or when coming back from a holiday or weekend.
+I met with a teacher not too long ago who felt like her class needed a reset.
+After the Thanksgiving break, she reviewed the syllabus with her 4th graders and sent it home for parents to sign.

-And as a tip, I would let students and parents know that the syllabus is subject to change, but that any changes will be communicated to them.
+As a tip, teachers should let students and parents know that the syllabus is subject to change, but that any changes will be communicated to them.

 Class information: The class name, the teacher’s name, the grade, the school name, and the academic term or semester.